datadive-ai/Amplitude-JavaScript/.github/pull_request_template.md

 <!---
-Thanks for contributing to the Amplitude JavaScript SDK! 🎉
+Thanks for contributing to the Datadive JavaScript SDK! 🎉

 Please fill out the following sections to help us quickly review your pull request.
 --->